Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Experimental Evaluation

 \section{Experimental Evaluation}

-The developed networks were modularly integrated into the Tracking-by-Detection framework, replacing classical algorithms. \ac{SPENT} substitutes the state predictions of the Kalman Filter by directly estimating predictions per timestamp, eliminating the need for a predefined dynamics model.
+The developed networks were modularly integrated into the Tracking-by-Detection framework, replacing classical algorithms.
+On a desktop CPU system without AI acceleration hardware (Intel Core i7-13850HX Intel64, single-threaded execution), median inference times were measured in FP32 precision.
+SPENT requires approximately 0.5 ms per track, resulting in 8.0 ms for 16 concurrent tracks.
+SANT requires approximately 1.0 ms per association for $n\leq16$ tracks, while MANTa performs a joint multi-object association in approximately 3.5 ms total.
+For a typical Tracking-by-Detection cycle with up to 16 tracks, this corresponds to an average processing time of approximately 0.2 ms per track when normalized over all tracks.

 Our recurrent network updates its internal hidden states at each timestamp, capturing temporal dependencies and enabling accurate state predictions without external correction.
-This approach, well-suited for real-time applications, presents a strong alternative to traditional methods.
+This approach, well-suited for real-time applications presents a strong alternative to traditional methods.
 Using the KITTI dataset, focusing on vehicle tracks (cars and vans) divided into training, validation, and testing sets, we evaluated \ac{SPENT}'s performance.
-As first benchmark, we take a \ac{KF} framework implemented by the Daimler Truck Research Group following {\cite{KF_BoundingBD.2023,KF_Bewley.2016}}, which achieves an \ac{RMSE} of 0.066 across 31 tracks (Table {\ref{tab::SpentRmseComparison}}) on the testing set.
-Our \ac{SPENT} model reduces the RMSE by more than half to 0.029 using the identical datasets.
-For positional predictions the average deviation is 42 centimeters on the x-axis and 23 centimeters on the y-axis.
+As first benchmark, we take a \ac{KF} framework implemented by the Daimler Truck Research Group following {\cite{KF_BoundingBD.2023,KF_Bewley.2016}}, which achieves a RMSE of 0.066 across 31 tracks (Fig. {\ref{fig::SpentRmseComparison}}) on the testing set.
+Our \ac{SPENT} model reduces the RMSE by more than half to 0.029 using the identical data sets.
+For positional predictions the average deviations are 42 centimeters on the x-axis and 23 centimeters on the y-axis.

 For the association of sensor objects to existing tracks, we developed \ac{SANT} to replace classical methods like \ac{GNN}.
 By substituting the distance metric and the Hungarian assignment procedure with a learned, data-driven assignment logic, \ac{SANT} achieves an accuracy of 95\% on a testing dataset with 391 samples (representing 5\% of the total dataset with 7827 association samples).
 This approach not only simplifies the assignment process but also allows for adaptability in diverse scenarios, where classical methods may lack flexibility.
+When positioning our approach relative to detection‑centric or transformer‑based trackers, it is worth noting that methods such as Tracktor, TransTrack and TrackFormer pursue alternative design points (detector‑based heuristics or end‑to‑end temporal modeling) which trade modularity for different operational benefits {\cite{Bergmann2019Tracktor,Sun2020TransTrack,Meinhardt2021TrackFormer}}.